Public Health clarifies order: No indoor gatherings — mass or otherwise

-After sparking confusion about what, exactly, is not allowed under a new order issued Tuesday, Public Health Madison and Dane County clarified Wednesday that no "mass" indoor gatherings effectively means residents are barred from getting together indoors with anybody they don't live with — no matter the size of the group.
+After sparking confusion about what, exactly, is not allowed under a new order issued Tuesday, Public Health Madison and Dane County clarified Wednesday that its new ban on “mass” indoor gatherings effectively means residents are barred from getting together indoors with anybody they don’t live with — no matter the size of the group.

 The order that went into effect at 12:01 a.m.
 Wednesday continues all of the previous restrictions announced in September, including a mask mandate and limiting business capacity to 50%.